Overview for Production Option - Film and Animation BFA

-As a student in the production option within the film and animation BFA program, you will explore fictional, documentary and experimental live-action filmmaking.
+As a student in the production option within the film and animation BFA program, you will explore fictional, documentary, and experimental live-action filmmaking.
 With insightful and accomplished faculty teaching in state-of-the-art facilities, students receive an unparalleled film education.
-This option is part of the Film and Animation BFA program.
+This option is part of the film and animation BFA program.

 This path focuses on production through visual and sound artistry utilizing hands-on experience with the camera, editing, and sound equipment.
 Students will understand the aesthetic principles of the art form and develop a range of technical skills while producing creative work from day one until graduation.
 Students also have access to labs and classrooms equipped with the latest software, technology, sound, and screening options to complete any project.